RyanQuey/intertextuality-graph/models/README.md

 I gave it a shot, but had the hardest time getting `sbt compile` to work.
 Although it is probably possible to do, it seems better just to stick with Java and build the models using that, and then integrate these models into the scala project separately.
 This approach seems to take advantage of the fact that scala has full compatibility with Java, and that way we are not forcing ourselves to use Scala where Java is better.

 So just use mvn.
 And since I want to use scala with sbt, separate projects.
 Though...maybe in the long run, it is easiest to just use mvn for both...

+I also don't want to put scala code in here, so that I can keep working on learning Scala with SBT.
+So Scala code will go elsewhere, even if it's related to models.

 ### Versioning